sahilkhoja23/Spark-App/README.md

-# Spark: Crowdfunding for a Cause
+# 🔥Spark: Crowdfunding for a Cause
 Swift Hack made for the 2015 Money2020 Hackathon.

 ## Pitch Summary